Loading...

 You do not know which distribution or channel model fits the US

-A realistic, sequenced US entry plan instead of a risky big-bang launch — calibrated for St. Louis market conditions.
+A realistic, sequenced US entry plan instead of a risky big-bang launch — with priorities set for how St. Louis buyers actually decide.

-On-the-ground execution capability, not just a strategy document — calibrated for St. Louis market conditions.
+On-the-ground execution capability, not just a strategy document — so St. Louis teams can execute without founder heroics.

 HooksHustle engagements are measured on revenue, margin, and operational clarity — not hours billed.